Logit vs Probit Models: Differences, Examples

 The σ(Z) is also called a logistic or sigmoid function.
 As the value of Z approaches -infinity, the value of σ(Z) or P approaches 0.
 And, as the value of Z approaches +infinity, the value of σ(Z) or P approaches 1.

-Probit models are a form of a statistical model that is used to predict the probability of an event occurring.
-Probit models are similar to logit models, but they are based on the probit function instead of the logistic function.
+Probit model is a form of a statistical model that is used to predict the probability of an event occurring.
+These models are also termed as Probit regression models.
+Probit model is similar to logit model, but it is based on the probit function instead of the logistic function.
 Probit function is also called as probit link function.
-In probit model, the cumulative standard normal distribution function
+In probit model, the cumulative distribution function

 Pr(Y = 1|X) = Φ(Z)